helium/HIP/0067-trust-score-and-denylist-convenience.md

 **Impact on the Trust Score** : from **-0 to -1** for each interaction in the last 30 days showing an SNR value above a certain threshold, ranging from an SNR value of n to n+5, with n = 16.204e^(-0.086d) - 2, with d the registered distance between both hotspots (in kilometers).

+(The values were chosen *somewhat* arbitrarily, from the study of a small data set, for the sake of this first draft.
+It should definitely be improved upon before being implemented)

 ![image](https://user-images.githubusercontent.com/106159694/173186803-36f81096-b20c-47fb-85f3-bfbcccc26b48.png)

 SNR below green line : ✔️